aaltat/TestArchiver/README.md

 # TestArchiver

+This is fork from [salabs TestArchiver](https://github.com/salabs/TestArchiver), it contains enhancements for submitting changes from a json file.

 TestArchiver is a tool for archiving your test results to a SQL database.

 And [Epimetheus](https://github.com/salabs/Epimetheus) is the tool for browsing the results you archived.